inventree/InvenTree/README.md

+[![Build Status](https://travis-ci.org/inventree/InvenTree.svg?branch=master)](https://travis-ci.org/inventree/InvenTree)

 # InvenTree
-Open Source Inventory Management System

-[![Build Status](https://travis-ci.org/inventree/InvenTree.svg?branch=master)](https://travis-ci.org/inventree/InvenTree)
+InvenTree is an open-source Inventory Management System which provides powerful low-level stock control and part tracking.
+The core of the InvenTree system is a Python/Django database backend which provides an admin interface (web-based) and a JSON API for interaction with external interfaces and applications.

 ## Installation
 It is recommended to set up a clean Python 3.4+ virtual environment first: